alexTrod/Shopisan/docs/EMAIL_VERIFICATION_SETUP.md

-# Email Verification System Setup Guide (Mailgun)
+# Email Verification System Setup Guide

-This guide explains how to set up and configure the comprehensive email verification system for Shopisan using **Mailgun**.
+This guide explains how to set up and configure the comprehensive email verification system for Shopisan using **Gmail SMTP**.

 ## Overview